 Employers attribute cost increases to specific health conditions

-1 in 2 employers report that cancer is the number one driver of health care costs.
-In addition, musculoskeletal issues, cardiovascular disease, and diabetes are the other health conditions that employees see as key cost drivers within their plans.
+Musculoskeletal conditions, neoplasms, and circulatory disorders are the top three costliest chronic conditions per month.
 Implementation of disease management programs provides personalized support and resources to employees with chronic conditions, helping them better manage their health and prevent costly complications.
 By proactively addressing these conditions, employers can reduce the need for expensive treatments and hospitalizations, ultimately lowering health care costs.
 By optimizing spending under these conditions, employers can work to stabilize their overall increases in health care payments.